GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/spiritual.md

 ### Respect

-**The Framework honors the integrity, context, and boundaries of diverse spiritual practices and beliefs, avoiding appropriation, reductionism, or instrumentalization.**
+The Framework honors the integrity, context, temporal rhythms, and boundaries of diverse spiritual practices and beliefs, avoiding appropriation, reductionism, or instrumentalization.

 In practice, this means:

 - Engaging with traditions on their own terms, using their preferred language and concepts
 - Recognizing the complex historical and cultural contexts in which traditions are embedded
+- Acknowledging and accommodating diverse conceptions of time, ritual cycles, and sacred calendars
 - Avoiding the extraction of spiritual practices from their cultural contexts
+- Scheduling activities with awareness of multiple traditions' observances and sacred periods
 - Acknowledging that some knowledge is not intended for sharing outside specific communities
 - Respecting the autonomy of traditions to determine their own boundaries for dialogue
 - Preventing the reduction of rich spiritual traditions to simplistic "values" that can be easily commodified
+- Recognizing that different approaches to time reflect fundamental worldviews rather than mere scheduling preferences

 This principle requires humility and careful attention to power dynamics in cross-tradition engagement.